writele/OOP_RPG/README.md

-Object-Oriented Programming Exercises for C#
+﻿Object-Oriented Programming Exercises for C#

 This application is for familiarizing yourself with object-oriented programming and C# through a series of excercises.
 You will be improving a text-based role-playing game.